vivekpanchal2/StudyLoop/README.md

-# StudyNotion - EdTech Platform 🚀
+# StudyLoop - EdTech Platform 🚀

-**StudyNotion** is a fully functional EdTech platform built using the MERN stack (MongoDB, Express, React, Node).
+**StudyLoop** is a fully functional EdTech platform built using the MERN stack (MongoDB, Express, React, Node).
 It allows users to create, consume, and rate educational content, providing a seamless and interactive experience for both students and instructors.

 ## Features 🎨